A Systematic Review on Foundation Models for Electrocardiogram Analysis: Initial Strides and Expansive Horizons: ECG-FM building pipeline

-\paragraph{Hybrid pre-training.} There are also several studies that utilize hybrid methods, combining contrastive-based, reconstruction-based, and generative-based techniques in the pre-training process.
+Several studies have effectively employed hybrid methods that combine contrastive-based, reconstruction-based, and predictive-based techniques in the pre-training process.
 Hybrid pre-training has been shown to significantly improve the efficiency and robustness of representation learning by integrating the advantages of these methods.
+First, hybrid pre-training can effectively mitigate the trade-off between sample diversity and the introduction of noise that generally accompanies data augmentation.
 For example, GCL~\cite{shi2024universal} integrates denoising autoencoder and augmentation contrast, where the decoder reconstructs the augmented views of ECG samples to reduce the noise introduced by data augmentation.
-CQA-ESI~\cite{yu2024ecg} adopts an LLM pipeline to generate detailed textual descriptions of ECGs and leverages contrastive and captioning loss to pre-train ECG encoders for enhanced representations.
+Furthermore, hybrid pre-training notably enhances the generalization capability of ECG-FMs by refining the multimodal representations of the samples.
+A compelling example is CQA-ESI~\cite{yu2024ecg}, which adopts an LLM pipeline to generate detailed textual descriptions of ECG data and leverages contrastive and captioning loss to pre-train ECG encoders for enhanced representations.
+This approach demonstrates exceptional performance in zero-shot tasks.